• Skip to main content

 Chesterfield County Police Headquarters Renovation, Chesterfield, VA

-Chesterfield County Police Headquarters Renovation, Chesterfield, VA: This 29,000 renovation by Hening Vest Covey Chenault enhanced the building envelope and provides space for Chesterfield County police as well as a crime analysis / forensics lab.
-SDC provided LEED process management for this project, which achieved certification in December 2017.
+Chesterfield County Police Headquarters Renovation, Chesterfield, VA: Originally constructed in 1957, this project renovates a 29,000 sf existing building.
+Hening Vest Covey Chenault’s design enhanced the building envelope and provided additional space for Chesterfield County Police Department as well as a crime analysis and forensics lab.
+SDC provided LEED Process Management for this project, which achieved certification in December 2017.

 James City County Law Enforcement Center, Williamsburg, VA

-James City County Law Enforcement Center, Williamsburg, VA: This 47,000 sf two-story facility, which houses the police headquarters as well as a forensics lab, was complete in 2011.
-SDC provided LEED documentation assistance to David A Nice Builders to enable this building to exceed the stated goal of LEED-NC Silver-level certification, achieving LEED-NC Gold in July 2013.
+James City County Law Enforcement Center, Williamsburg, VA: This 47,000 sf two-story facility, which houses the police headquarters as well as a forensics lab, was designed by Rancorn Wildman Architects and completed in 2011.
+The new building provides five times the square footage of the original building.
+SDC provided LEED Documentation Assistance to David A. Nice Builders, exceeding the stated goal of LEED-NC Silver-level certification and achieving LEED-NC Gold in July 2013.

 York County Fire Station #1, Yorktown, VA: Designed by RRMM Architects, this 19,763 sf replacement fire station includes five bays and a three-story training tower.
-SDC provided LEED documentation assistance to contractor Oyster Point Construction.
+The project provides visitors and occupants with easy access to public transportation and on-site bicycle storage, encouraging a reduction in pollution from automobile use.
+SDC provided LEED Documentation Assistance to contractor Oyster Point Construction.
 Following construction completion in November 2019, the project attained LEED Silver-level certification in August 2020.

 James City County Fire Station #4, Williamsburg, VA

-James City County Fire Station #4, Williamsburg, VA: This new 13,900 sf facility designed by Hening Vest Coveny Chenault comprises three bays for fire trucks as well as living space for up to 12 people, including integrated living areas and bunk rooms.
-SDC provided LEED-NC Silver-level advisory services for this project, which achieved Silver-level certification in December 2017.
+James City County Fire Station #4, Williamsburg, VA: This new 13,900 sf facility designed by Hening Vest Coveny Chenault is a replacement of the original fire station serving the Williamsburg-area community.
+It comprises of three bays for fire trucks as well as living space for up to 12 people, including integrated living areas and bunk rooms.
+SDC provided LEED-NC Advisory Services for this project, which achieved Silver-level certification in December 2017.

 Virginia Department of Transportation Safety Rest Area - Greensville Northbound, Skippers, VA

 Virginia Department of Transportation Safety Rest Area - Greensville Northbound, Skippers, VA: This new 9,420 sf rest area designed by Brockenbrough is located at the first exit off I-95 in Virginia from North Carolina and provides a welcome center and respite area for travelers.
-SDC provided LEED process management for this project, which achieved Silver-level certification in October 2017.
+It features a terrazzo compass rose in the main lobby that welcomes the visitors and directs them to true north.
+SDC provided LEED Process Management for this project, which achieved Silver-level certification in October 2017.

 Main Office